sagesharp/gnome-online-coc/gnome-code-of-conduct-procedures.md

 Records must be retained of each reported incident in order to:

  * Review incidents before a decision has been made as to what action (if any) is required
+ * Identify repeated inappropriate behavior
- * Identify repeat offenders
+ * Identify patterns of borderline inappropriate behavior
- * Create a dataset to base future enforcement actions on
+ * Determine whether stricter consequences are necessary, based on past records
  * Keep a record of decisions and their grounds for future review

 This should include incident reports and meeting minutes.
 It might also include communications such as copies of electronic correspondence between the committee and reporters, third party witnesses, or reported people.